matthieugomez/statar/README.md

 # join
-The package adds a wrapper for data.table merge functions based on SQL join (possible types are : left, right, inner, outer,  semi and anti).
-As in Stata, the option "gen" specifies the name of a new variable that identifies non matched and matched rows while the option "check"  checks there are no duplicates in the master or using data.tables.
+The package adds a wrapper for data.table merge functions based on SQL join.
+Possible types are : left, right, inner, outer,  semi and anti.
+As in Stata,
+- the option "gen" specifies the name of a new variable that identifies non matched and matched rows - the option "check"  checks there are no duplicates in the master or using data.tables.

 ````R
 # default options